d-run/drun-docs/docs/zh/docs/en/index.md

 d.run supports account registration via mobile phone and email.

 1. Click **Register** on the login window.
-1. Fill in the username, email, mobile number, receive and fill in the verification code, then check the box:
+1. Fill in the username, email, phone number, receive and fill in the verification code, then check the box:

-    ☑️ **I have read and agree to the d.run Service Agreement.**
+    ☑️ **I agree to the terms and conditions of Platform Service Agreement**

     !!! tip